april-org/april-ann/CHANGELIST.md

 ### Bugs removed

+- Solved problems when chaining methods in Lua, some objects end to be garbage collected.
+- Improved support of strings in auto-completion (rlcompleter package).
 - Solved bug at `SparseMatrix<T>` when reading it from a file.
 - Solved bug in `Image<T>::rotate90_cw` methods.
 - Solved bug in `SparseMatrix::toDense()` method.

 ### C/C++

+- Adding iterators to language models.
 - Added `MatrixScalarMap2` which receives as `input2` a `SparaseMatrix`
   instance.
 This functions needs to be generalized to work with CPU and CUDA.
 - The method `SparseMatrix<T>::fromDenseMatrix()` uses a `DOKBuilder` object